Close Menu

 If you are missing medical information, then you can make an appointment with your doctor.
 Your doctor can order tests, like an MRI or CT scan.
 This evidence helps you win your case.
 However, if you can’t afford to see a doctor, then you still have options.

 Additionally, if you cannot afford treatment, you can request that SSA send you to one of their doctors.
-This is a consultative examination.
 You can visit one of SSA’s doctors for free.
-They will write a report about your scoliosis.
-Further information about consultative exams can be found on on this website.
+They will write a report about your back condition.
+Learn about your free SSA doctor exam.
 Also, more information is written below on this blog.

 DOES SCOLIOSIS MEET SSA’S LISTING FOR BENEFITS?